codeerow/spirit/README.md

 Inside repo you can find some complicated and not workflows that easily handled with Spirit.

-Spirit offers the following features:

-* MVVM structure out of box.
-* Navigation core that makes even hard navigation easy.
-* UIConfiguration core with ready to use ToolbarConfiguration and BottomNavigationConfiguration that makes managing application UI easy.
-* Some usefull extensions.

 ## ProGuard
 Spirit is completely without reflection!
 No special ProGuard rules required.

 ## Installation